FeMaffezzolli/python_check_image_monochromaticity/README.md

 ## Inspiration

-We needed to make thi verification at project I've been working on.
+We needed to make this validation at project I've worked on.

 ## Further work